Blood pressure is a serious health problem which affects nearly 40 to 50 percent of the total population.

 Blood pressure is the force of blood against the arteries.
 An individual should maintain a normal blood pressure from 120 – 140 / 70 – 90 mm Hg.
 Blood pressure is given by two numbers, with one above or before the other – 120/80.120 – This is called systolic pressure and 80 – This is called diastolic pressure.

 The normal range of systolic blood pressure should be 90 – 120 mm Hg.

 The normal range of diastolic blood pressure should be 60 – 80 mm Hg.

-Both Diastolic and Systolic is derived from the Greek word.
+Both Diastolic and Systolic are derived from the Greek word.
 Diastolic meaning drawing apart and Systolic meaning a drawing together.

 Here is the differenced between systolic and diastolic blood pressure.

 |Types||Diastolic blood pressure||Systolic blood pressure|

 |Definition||The pressure which is exerted on the walls of the arteries.||The amount of pressure exerts on the arteries and blood vessels.|